Brownie Points

 Riff, Raffles: Days in the Life of a Pattaya Hotel Owner by Kevin Meacher

-I was pleased my efforts of recent weeks had been rewarded with a few brownie points from Mrs. Boss and knew these to be awarded sparingly.
-In case you are not familiar with the system, brownie points are opposite to black marks.
-I had hoped I would be able to accrue sufficient brownie points, bank them and have them available to trade against black marks should the need arise.
+I was pleased that my efforts of recent weeks had been rewarded with a few brownie points from Mrs. Boss, and I knew these were awarded sparingly.
+If you are not familiar with the system, brownie points are the opposite of black marks.
+I had hoped I would be able to accrue enough brownie points, bank them, and have them available to trade against black marks should the need arise.
 It, however, appears that I got the entire marital black marks and brownie points system completely wrong.

 Example #2